Expat Exchange

 Expats, digital nomads and retirees living in Gambia responded:

 "Expats and digital nomads in Gambia enjoy the warm climate, friendly locals, and the low cost of living.
 They also appreciate the country's stunning beaches and the opportunity to explore the diverse culture.
 On the other hand, some expats and digital nomads find the lack of infrastructure and the limited access to modern amenities to be a challenge.
-Additionally, the country's political instability can be a source of concern for some," explained one expat in Gambia.
+Additionally, the country's political instability can be a source of concern for some," wrote one expat in Gambia.

 What do expats in Gambia appreciate most about the local culture?